xuanliu01/Moosic_Playlist_Generation_Project/README.md

 ## 🛠️ Languages and Libraries Used
   - Python
-  - pandas
+  - Pandas
-  - scikit-learn
+  - Scikit-learn
-  - matplotlib
+  - Matplotlib
-  - seaborn
+  - Seaborn
-  - spotipy
+  - Spotipy
-  - kmeans-constrained
+  - Kmeans-constrained

 ## 📚 Key Learnings
 - Learned to guide clustering with feature weighting based on human perception.